garrib10/Eat-A-Burger/README.md

 ### Before You Begin

-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Eat-A-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

 Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.